Jenkend History, Family Crest & Coats of Arms

 Early Notables of the Jenkend family (pre 1700)

-lawyer, academic, jurist and politician, Judge of the Admiralty; David Jenkins...
-Another 26 words (2 lines of text) are included under the topic Early Jenkend Notables in all our PDF Extended History products and printed products wherever possible.
+Another 54 words (4 lines of text) are included under the topic Early Jenkend Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Jenkend family to Ireland